sgware/sabre-benchmarks/readme.md

 ## Citation

-The [technical report](report.pdf) explaning the origin of each benchmark problem and the recommended settings for testing them can be cited as:
+The [technical report](report.pdf) explaining the origin of each benchmark problem and the recommended settings for testing them can be cited as:

 > Stephen G. Ware and Rachelyn Farrell, "A Collection of Benchmark Problems for